 Kinibi is the operating system that is used to protect application-level processors, such as the ARM Cortex-A range.
 These processors are used in most smartphones and higher-end IoT devices.

-Kinibi-M, on the other hand, is used to secure low-power, low-cost processors, (e.g. MCUs), which are mainly used in sensors and other single-use devices.
+Kinibi-M, on the other hand, is used to secure low-power, low-cost microcontroller class processors, which are mainly used in sensors and other single-use devices.
 Processors in these devices are typically those from ranges such as ARM’s Cortex-M series.
 Microchip has embedded Kinibi-M into its SAM L11 range of microcontrollers.

 To protect IoT devices, they need to be proven to be legitimate, identifiable and manageable.
-What’s also important to remember, unlike mobile phones which are typically manufactured by one company, IoT devices are often built on top of a module manufactured by another supplier.
-The device lifecycle can be complex, and legitimacy and identity needs to be managed throughout the manufacturing process, as well as after delivery to a user.
+What’s also important to remember is that, unlike mobile phones which are typically manufactured by one company, IoT devices are often built on top of a module manufactured by another supplier.
+The device lifecycle can be complex and legitimacy and identity need to be managed throughout the manufacturing process, as well as after delivery to a user.
 In the case of a consumer device, there is also the possibility of device recycling, so solutions need to cater for a change in device ownership, whereby the new owner can be assured that the previous owner no longer has access or control.

 Click here to contact Trustonic to learn how you can start working with TAP.